Food Access

 SNAP Eligibility and Participation

-SNAP is also associated with higher food security after a household participates in the program for six months or more, as well as better health outcomes and lower health care expenditures.
+Research has found that SNAP participation is associated with improved food security after sustained enrollment, as well as better health outcomes and lower health care expenditures.

-Hover over the lines on the chart to see individuals and households for a given month.
+Hover over the lines on the chart to view monthly counts for individuals and households.
 Click on a county name at right to filter by county.

 SNAP Participation: Race and Ethnicity Snapshot

-The following chart shows the race and ethnicity breakdown of SNAP recipients over time.
+The following charts show the racial and ethnic composition of SNAP recipients over time.

 Click on a county name on the right to filter by county.
 Use the timeline to filter by month and year.

-Data Source: Texas Health and Human Services Commission, December 2023
+Data Source: Texas Health and Human Services Commission, January 2018-December 2024

 WIC Eligibility and Participation